usaid-cs/yesterday-i-learned/life.md

 > "Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved." - Helen Keller, who's obviously gone through a lot

+- Remain calm in stressful situations.
+Goldie Hawn said: "The ability to remain calm and focused in stressful situations is central to making positive decisions."
+- Don't argue with someone who entered the argument with the mindset that their opinion is obviously right, or that your opinion is stupid.
+Anyone like that will not be listening to you.
+They are not worth your time.
 - Do not trash your relatives in front of your kids.
 [They remember.](https://www.reddit.com/r/science/comments/cm9knd/warning_to_adults_children_notice_everything/) [Everything.](https://news.osu.edu/warning-to-adults-children-notice-everything/)
 - "We did not come here to fear the future."
 - Wear gloves when you use oven cleaner sprays, which strips fats away from anything.